MinghuiChen43/awesome-deep-phenomena/README.md

 - Implicit Regularization in Deep Matrix Factorization. [[paper]](https://arxiv.org/abs/1905.13655) [[code]](https://github.com/roosephu/deep_matrix_factorization)
   - Sanjeev Arora, Nadav Cohen, Wei Hu, Yuping Luo. *NeurIPS 2019*
   - Digest: We study the implicit regularization of gradient descent over deep linear neural networks for matrix completion and sensing, a model referred to as deep matrix factorization.
 Our first finding, supported by theory and experiments, is that adding depth to a matrix factorization enhances an implicit tendency towards low-rank solutions, oftentimes leading to more accurate recovery.

+- Lightlike Neuromanifolds, Occam's Razor and Deep Learning. [[paper]](https://arxiv.org/abs/1905.11027)
+  - Ke Sun, Frank Nielsen.
+  - Digest: We took an information-theoretic approach.
+We find that the locally varying dimensionality of the parameter space can be studied by the discipline of singular semi-Riemannian geometry.
+We adapt Fisher information to this singular neuromanifold.
+We use a new prior to interpolate between Jeffreys' prior and the Gaussian prior.
+We derive a minimum description length of a deep learning model, where the spectrum of the Fisher information matrix plays a key role to reduce the model complexity.

 - On Exact Computation with an Infinitely Wide Neural Net. [[paper]](https://arxiv.org/abs/1904.11955) [[code]](https://github.com/ruosongwang/cntk)
   - Sanjeev Arora, Simon S. Du, Wei Hu, Zhiyuan Li, Ruslan Salakhutdinov, Ruosong Wang. *NeurIPS 2019*